Osakwe1/Basquiat/README.md

 # Outpainting
-We designed a Generative Adversial Network for **image outpainting** as our project for the Le Wagon Data Science Bootcamp #1050.
+We designed a Generative Adversarial Network for **image outpainting** as our project for the Le Wagon Data Science Bootcamp #1050.
 The primary inspiration for this was the recently introduced Outpainting feature by OpenAI's [DALL-E 2](https://openai.com/dall-e-2/).

 ## Introduction
 Our code is written in Python 3.10, and we used the Google Console a Vertex AI VM (TensorFlow Enterprise 2.10) with an NVIDIA T4 GPU, 4 vCPUs, and 15 GB of RAM.
 The training and test set for this project were the [Places365 Dataset](http://places2.csail.mit.edu/) provided by Bolei Zhou.